marco262/my_wiki/data/onednd/class/cleric.md

 ### 3rd Level: Cleric Subclass

-You gain a Cleric subclass of your choice: [Life Domain](/onednd/subclass/Life Domain), [Light Domain](/onednd/subclass/Light Domain), [Trickery Domain](/onednd/subclass/Trickery Domain), or [War Domain](/onednd/subclass/War Domain).
+You gain a Cleric [subclass](#cleric-subclasses) of your choice: Life Domain, Light Domain, Trickery Domain, or War Domain.
+Subclasses are detailed after this class's description.

 A subclass is a specialization that grants you special abilities at certain Cleric levels.
 For the rest of your career, you gain each of your subclass's features that are of your Cleric level and lower.

-Each Cleric subclass is named after a domain of existence that is favored by a god, a pantheon, or a religious order.
-When you choose a subclass, you decide why your Cleric chose that domain.

 ### 4th Level: Ability Score Improvement